sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-01-Systems-Neuro-Infrastructure.markdown

   - infrastructure
 ---

-<div style="background-color:#ffcccc;padding:20px;border:1px red solid;"><h1>Note:</h1> This was something I wrote hastily a long time ago, and my thinking has *dramatically changed* since this was written.
+<div style="background-color:#ffcccc;padding:20px;border:1px red solid;"><h1>Note:</h1> This was something I wrote hastily a long time ago, and my thinking has *dramatically changed* since this was written (read: i think most of this is wrong or at least too coy to be useful).
 I am keeping it around for historical reasons, to remind myself of growth.
 A fuller manuscript is forthcoming :) -jonny 21-10-14</div>

 # We Would Run A Factory Into The Ground